-Fix Guide: Safari Freezing or Crashing on macOS Tahoe 26.2
+How to Fix Safari Freezing or Crashing in macOS Tahoe 26.2

 Symptom: Safari becomes unresponsive when opening multiple tabs, or it crashes entirely when viewing sites with heavy JavaScript (like YouTube or Google Maps).